tc39/proposal-top-level-await/README.md

 In this proposed solution a call to `top-level await` would block execution of child nodes in the graph but would allow siblings to continue to execute.

+### Variant C: top-level `await` can only be used in modules without exports

+Many of the use cases for top-level `await` are for bootstrapping an application.
+Enforcing that top-level `await` could only be used inside of a module without exports would allow individuals to use many of the patterns they would like to use in application bootstrapping while avoiding the edge cases of graph blocking or deadlocks.

 ## Illustrative examples

 ### Dynamic dependency pathing